eranmos/ops-school-mid-project/README.md

 + Creating EFS that will mount to Jenkins server & all Jenkins files will be stored on it
 + using [Jenkins Fleet Plugin](https://plugins.jenkins.io/ec2-fleet/) to deploy Jenkins Slaves
 + Moving all terraform deployments to terraform cloud on the same organization and link it to github
++ Creating DNS for Kandula (A record for) as https://kandule.eran.website that will be part of Kandula deployment